Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/clock/clock_config/readme.md

 - Connect an oscilloscope to monitor the PORT pin RPC1 (Pin number #1 on J301 connector)
 - Connect the Debug USB port (J500) on the board to the computer using a micro USB cable

+### Setting up PIC32MK MCA Curiosity Pro Board

+- Connect an oscilloscope to monitor the pin RPC8 (Pin 29 on J601 connector)
+- Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application